-Waterbird breeding ground surveys were completed in the LSA using seven, 500 m transects and 18 point count locations (Figure 8).
-Waterbird breeding ground surveys were completed in the RSA using four, 500 m transects and nine point count locations (Figure 8).
+Waterbird breeding ground surveys were completed in the LSA using eight, 500 m transects and 17 point count locations (Figure 8).
 The transects were established in the LSA along Bagsverd Creek with a 100 m separation to reduce the potential for double counting.
 Transects were surveyed from a canoe using a variable observation distance that extended to the wetted width of Bagsverd Creek.
-The point count locations were surveyed from shore, and from a canoe if conditions allowed, using an observation distance of 100 m.
+The 17 point count locations were distributed along shorelines throughout the LSA.
+These point count locations were surveyed from shore, and from a canoe if conditions allowed, using an observation distance of 100 m.